-- Obtaining an understanding of the key controls associated with evaluating the mineral property for indicators of impairment. - Evaluating management's assessment of impairment indicators. - Evaluating the intent for the mineral property through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including vouching cash payments. - Obtaining, on a test basis through government websites, confirmation of title to ensure mineral rights underlying the mineral property are in good standing.
+- Obtaining an understanding of the key controls associated with evaluating the mineral property for indicators of impairment. - Obtaining and assessing management's impairment analysis. - Evaluating the intent for the mineral property through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including vouching cash payments. - Obtaining, on a test basis through government websites, confirmation of title to ensure mineral rights underlying the mineral property are in good standing.